TuftsRT/guides/README.md

 git merge origin/develop
 ```

+Thoroughly review all changes and fix any uncovered issues.
+Request fixes or explanations from original committers when needed.

 ### Creating a Pull Request

 Create a pull request (PR) to merge the `staging` branch into the `main` branch.